lsst-dm/dmtn-028/index.rst

    :align: center
    :name: figure-6

-   Kafka memory usage vs number of alerts in a batch.
+   Kafka memory usage vs number of alerts in a batch with best fit linear relations overplotted.

 .. figure:: _static/memorySize.png
    :width: 55%
    :align: center
    :name: figure-7

-   Kafka memory usage vs volume of alerts.
+   Kafka memory usage vs volume of alerts with best fit linear relations overplotted.

 :numref:`figure-8` - :numref:`figure-11` show the peak network traffic in and out of the Kafka broker.
 For 10,000 alerts, the alert producer creates a peak of 23 MiBps into Kafka,